 We bridge the gap between donors and our civil society partners.

 In addition to our own resources, we make a constant effort to mobilise additional resources so our partners can continue their work on social justice.
 We do this through introductions or references to donors, by supporting partners in developing project proposals and engaging in fund-raising on behalf of our CSO partners.
-Often enough, the state or local bodies have resources that remain untapped by CSOs, and we offer CSOs technical assistance to further raise funds for their activities; we leveraged an additional INR 18 million in 2018-19 through the Livelihoods and Economic Inclusion program.
+Often enough, the state or local bodies have resources that remain untapped by CSOs, and we offer CSOs technical assistance to further raise funds for their activities; we leveraged an additional INR 18 million in 2018-19 through the Livelihoods and Economic Inclusion programme.

-We also organize round-table conferences with donors so they can learn about the innovative and effective work done by our CSO partners.
+We also organise round-table conferences with donors so they can learn about the innovative and effective work done by our CSO partners.
 Through this, we focus on the idea of ‘thoughtful giving’ characterised by long-term investment, institution-building, capacity building, and support sustainable activities beyond just service delivery.

 We facilitate dialogue, debates, and discussions.

 We are an autonomous foundation, not linked to any family or corporate, and that makes us distinctly non-partisan.
 Our board members are from diverse backgrounds and each of them brings invaluable knowledge and expertise to the table, which in turn puts us in a special position with the state, academia, and the media.
 We have built our relationship with UN agencies, donors, and other businesses through decades of work and collaborations, which has contributed to our credibility.